IBM/dbb/Templates/GitlabCIPipeline/README.md

-wdEnvironmentFileIntegration | Path to a Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | Path to a Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | Path to a Wazi Deploy configuration file for production environment. baselineReferenceFile | Path to baselineRefer0ence.config file of your application.
+wdEnvironmentFileIntegration | Path to a Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | Path to a Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | Path to a Wazi Deploy configuration file for production environment. baselineReferenceFile | Path to baselineReference.config file of your application.

 ## Pipeline usage